-It is immediately seen that if $0 < \chi \leq \kappa \leq 0.1$, the right hand side in the resulting bound for Ω is $\leq \kappa$, as required in 20.(iii).
-Remark 6.5.2 We have carried out the complexity analysis for a large group of primal-dual path-following methods for SDP (i.e., for the case of $\mathbf{K} = \mathbf{S}{+}^{k}$).
-In fact, the constructions and the analysis we have presented can be extended word by word to the case when \mathbf{K} is a direct product of semidefinite cones - you just should bear in mind that all symmetric matrices we deal with, like the primal and the dual solutions X, S, the scaling matrices Q, the primal-dual search directions ΔX , ΔS , etc., are block-diagonal with common block-diagonal structure.
-In particular, our constructions and analysis work for the case of LP - this is the case when \mathbf{K} is a direct product of one-dimensional semidefinite cones.
-Note that in the case of LP Zhang's family of primal-dual search directions reduces to a single direction: since now X, S, Q are diagonal matrices, the scaling (6.5.23) \mapsto (6.5.24) does not vary the equations of augmented complementary slackness.
-The recipe for translating all we have presented for the case of SDP to the case of LP is very simple: in the above, you should assume all matrices like X, S,... to be diagonal and look what the operations with these matrices, required by the description of the method, do with their diagonals18 18) Incidentally, one of the very first approaches to the design and the analysis of IP methods for SDP was exactly opposite: you take an IP scheme for LP, replace in its description the words "nonnegative vectors" with "positive semidefinite diagonal matrices" and then erase the adjective "diagonal".
-6.6 Complexity bounds for LP, CQP, SDP In what follows we list the best complexity bounds for LP, CQP and SDP known so far.
-These bounds are yielded by IP methods and in essence say that the Newton complexity of finding ε -solution to an instance, i.e., the total # of steps of a "good" IP algorithm before an ε -solution is found, is $O(1)\sqrt{\theta(K)} \ln \frac{1}{\epsilon}$.
-This is what should be expected in view of the discussion in Section 6.5.2.
-Note, however, that the complexity bounds to follow take into account the necessity to "reach the highway" - to come close to the central path before tracing it, while in Section 6.5.2 we were focusing on how fast could we reduce the duality gap after the central path ("the highway") has been reached.
-Along with complexity bounds expressed in terms of the Newton complexity, we present the bounds on the number of Real Arithmetic operations required to build an ε -solution.
-Note that these latter bounds are typically conservative - when deriving them, we assume that the data of an instance is "completely unstructured", which is usually not the case (cf. Warning in Section 6.5.2).
-Exploiting the structure of the data, one can usually reduce significantly computational effort per step of an IP method and consequently - the arithmetic cost of an ε -solution.
-6.6.1 Complexity of LP Family of problems:
+It is immediately seen that if $0 < \chi \le \kappa \le 0.1$, the right-hand side in the resulting bound for Ω is $\le \kappa$, as required in 2(iii).
+REMARK 6.5.2.
+We have carried out the complexity analysis for a large group of primal-dual path-following methods for SDP (i.e., for the case of $\mathbf{K} = \mathbf{S}{+}^{k}$).
+In fact, the constructions and the analysis we have presented can be extended word by word to the case when \mathbf{K} is a direct product of semidefinite cones-you should just bear in mind that all symmetric matrices we deal with, like the primal and the dual solutions X, S, the scaling matrices Q, the primal-dual search directions ΔX , ΔS , etc., are block-diagonal with common block-diagonal structure.
+In particular, our constructions and analysis work for the case of LP-this is the case when \mathbf{K} is a direct product of 1D semidefinite cones.
+Note that in the case of LP, Zhang's family of primal-dual search directions reduces to a single direction: since now X, S, Q are diagonal matrices, the scaling (6.5.36) \mapsto (6.5.37) does not vary the equations of augmented complementary slackness.
+The recipe for translating all we have presented for the case of SDP to the case of LP is very simple: in the above, you should assume all matrices like X, S, \ldots to be diagonal, and look at what the operations with these matrices, required by the description of the method, do with their diagonals.71 6.6 Complexity bounds for linear programming, conic quadratic programming, and semidefinite programming In what follows we list the best complexity bounds for LP, CQP, and SDP known so far.
+These bounds are yielded by IP methods and in essence say that the Newton complexity of finding an ε -solution to an instance, i.e., the total number of steps of a good interior point algorithm before an ε -solution is found, is $O(1)\sqrt{\theta(K)} \ln \frac{1}{\epsilon}$.
+This is what should be expected in view of the discussion in section 6.5.2.
+Note, however, that the complexity bounds to follow take into account the need to reach the highway-to come close to the central path before tracing it-while in section 6.5.2 we focused on how fast we could reduce the duality gap after the central path (the highway) has been reached.
+Along with complexity bounds expressed in terms of the Newton complexity, we present the bounds on the number of real arithmetic operations required to build an ε -solution.
+Note that these latter bounds are typically conservative-when deriving them, we assume that the data of an instance are completely unstructured, which is usually not the case 71Incidentally, one of the first approaches to the design and the analysis of interior point methods for SDP was exactly opposite: you take an IP scheme for LP, replace the words "nonnegative vectors" in its description with "positive semidefinite diagonal matrices," and then erase the adjective "diagonal." (cf. Warning in section 6.5.2).
+Exploiting the structure of the data, one can usually reduce significantly computational effort per step of an interior point method and consequently the arithmetic cost of an ε -solution.
+6.6.1 Complexity of linear programming Family of problems:

 Problem instance: a program

-$$\min{x \in \mathbf{R}^n} \left\{ c^T x : a_i^T x \le b_i, \ i = 1, ..., m; \ \|x\|{\infty} \le R \right\};$$
+$$\min{x \in \mathbf{R}^n} \left\{ c^T x : a_i^T x \le b_i, \ i = 1, \dots, m; \ \|x\|{\infty} \le R \right\};$$

 (p)

 Data: